VIDEO: U.S. Coast Guard seizes nearly $500 MIL worth of cocaine from smuggling boats

 To get more information about this article, please visit GOVDELIVERY.COM.
 To weigh in, leave a comment below.

-DML News offered you the above information as part of our ongoing effort to educate and inform people around the world.
-You can obtain additional information by visiting GOVDELIVERY.COM
+DML News App offered you the above aggregated article preview as part of our ongoing effort to educate and inform people around the world about news, events, and politics.
+We encourage you to obtain additional information by visiting GOVDELIVERY.COM